 - Dungeon – Chest

 - Village – Weaponsmith’s Chest

 You can also get saddles by killing enemies that are using them, such as a Zombified Piglin riding a strider, or a Ravager, which will always drop the saddle if you can defeat it.

 You can also get one by trading with a master-level leatherworker: this is a guaranteed trade in Java Edition, but only a 50% chance in Bedrock Edition.
 Finally, you can also get them by fishing, but the default chance is less than 1% so we don’t recommend it.

 How to use a Minecraft saddle

-You can use a saddle to ride a variety of different Minecraft animals, but each one requires a different extra step that will let you actually go for a ride.
-For example, to ride a pig you need to equip one with the saddle, and then use a carrot on a stick to actually control it.
-Be warned though; you have to kill the pig if you want the saddle back.
+You can use a saddle to ride various Minecraft animals, but each one requires a different extra step that will let you go for a ride.
+For example, to ride a pig, you need to equip one with the saddle and then use a carrot on a stick actually to control it.
+Be warned, though; you have to kill the pig if you want the saddle back.
 You can craft a carrot on a stick by combining a fishing rod and a carrot.
 Striders work in basically the same way as pigs, but you’ll need a warped fungus on a stick to control it.
 You can craft a warped fungus on a stick by – shockingly – combining a fishing rod and a warped fungus.

-That’s everything you need to know about Minecraft saddles, so you can now go out into your world riding a majestic steed to show off your status.
+That’s everything you need to know about Minecraft saddles, so you can now go out into the open-world game riding a majestic steed to show off your status.
 Or, you can just vibe while riding a pig.
-For more Minecraft tips, check out our guide to the best Minecraft seeds.
-You can also keep up-to-date with everything we know about Minecraft’s The Wild update if you’re looking forward to its release.
+For more Minecraft tips, check out our guide to the best Minecraft seeds to learn how to grow your own plants.
+You can also keep up-to-date with everything we know about the Minecraft 1.20 update if you’re looking forward to its release.